-Harvard University Disability Services helps students and employees with disabilities with assistive technology, work accommodations, and other services.
+Harvard University Disability Resources helps students and employees with disabilities with assistive technology, work accommodations, and other services.

 - The Veterans Law and Disability Benefits Clinic at Harvard Law School represents veterans in wrongful denials of federal or state veterans’ benefits, estate and financial planning, and wrongful denials of Social Security benefits.

 Other organizations outside of Harvard are also ready to support our military service members.

 Jobs for Veterans and Their Spouses/Partners

 For veterans who want to rejoin the civilian workforce after their service, there’s Hire Our Heroes, an organization whose mission it is to help veterans and corporations connect for employment.
 At their Corporations page, you can read a story about a veteran who is trying to enter the work force after exiting from active military duty, and the thoughts of other veterans as they transition from military duty to civilian employment.